Wishiwashi (School Form)

 493611 CP503654 CP

-Wishiwashi (School Form) evolution chart
+Wishiwashi (School Form) in the meta

-Wishiwashi (School Form) has no evolutions in Pokémon GO.
+Wishiwashi (School Form) in the meta

 Mega Pokémon that boost Wishiwashi (School Form)